d-corsi/SafeRL/README.md

 Safety is expressed as a cost function to minimize while the objective is to maximize the success rate, number of success over 100 consecutive trials.

 - This repo contains a simplified and **free** version of the [safety gym environments](https://github.com/openai/safety-gym) that does not require [MuJoCo](http://www.mujoco.org/) .
-- This repo contains an implementation of Proximal Policy Optimization (PPO) for discrete environments and of Deep Deterministic Policy Gradient (DDPG) for the continuous ones.
+- This repo contains an implementation of Proximal Policy Optimization (PPO) for discrete environments and of Deep Deterministic Policy Gradient (DDPG) for the continuous environments.
+- This repo contains an implementation of Interior-Point Policy Optimization (IPO) for discrete environments under the safety constraints.
-- **WIP:** This repo **(will)** contain an implemetnation of different algorithms for SafeRL with the benchmark as baseline.
+- **WIP:** This repo **(will)** contain other implementation of different algorithms for SafeRL with the benchmark as baseline.

 ## Environments
 To install the environments clone the repo and then use